Allene Jeanes: Career

 Jeanes was also part of the team that developed xanthan gum.
 Xanthan gum, derived from Xanthomonas campestris bacteria, completely revolutionized food processing due to its unique thickening and stabilizing properties.
 It's extensively used in products such as salad dressings, sauces, and baked goods to maintain texture and consistency.
 In the cosmetics industry, xanthan gum improves the texture of creams and lotions, making them more appealing to consumers.

 In medicine, xanthan gum plays a role in creating more appetizing and stable pharmaceutical products.
 It's also essential in gluten-free baking, providing a substitute that mimics the texture and properties of gluten, greatly benefiting those with gluten intolerances or celiac disease.

 Moreover, xanthan gum has applications beyond these industries.
 It is used in the oil and gas sector for drilling operations, demonstrating the versatility of Jeanes' innovation.
-The environmental friendliness of xanthan gum, as it is a biodegradable and non-toxic substance, aligns perfectly with current sustainable and environmentally friendly trends, making it a preferred ingredient in various sectors.
+The environmental friendliness of xanthan gum, as it is a biodegradable and non-toxic substance, makes it a preferred ingredient in various sectors.

-Overall, Jeanes' work in this development has had a far-reaching impact, contributing significantly to advancements in food science, cosmetics, medicine, and even energy, thereby enhancing various aspects of everyday life.
-Her innovation and contributions are still in use today in many ways.
+Overall, Jeanes' work in this development has had a lasting impact, contributing to developments in food science, cosmetics, medicine, and energy applications.
+Her innovations and contributions continue to be used in various contexts of everyday life.

 In her last published paper, "Immunological and Related Interactions with Dextrans Reviewed in Terms of Improved Structural Information," which was published in 1986, Jeanes shows her dedication to her work.

 Over the course of her entire career, Allene Jeanes was awarded ten patents and produced sixty publications.
 These were all related to her work and discoveries.
 She was ultimately honored with a plethora of awards.